Last Updated on September 12, 2022 by Heally

 - Physical hunger.
 The biological signs that your body needs nutrition.
 It builds over time, sending different signals such as mental urges to eat, growling stomach, fatigue, shakiness, or irritability.

 - Emotional hunger.
-Hunger driven by emotional needs.
+Hunger is driven by emotional needs.
 Sadness, depression, loneliness, nervousness, and boredom are all common emotional reasons why people experience emotional hunger.

 Being able to distinguish between these two types of hunger is essential for effective intuitive eating.
 Eating whatever you want doesn’t work if you are going to consistently eat out of emotional hunger.